 Your sacroiliac joint is the area of your body where your lower spine and pelvis connect.
 Like other joints, your sacroiliac joint can be a source of pain that can interfere with your daily life.
-The medical experts at NovaSpine Pain Institute, with offices in Sun City West, Sun City, and Gilbert, Arizona, offer many interventional pain management treatments to help you get relief from your discomfort, including the sacroiliac joint injection.
+The medical experts at NovaSpine Pain Institute, with offices in Sun City West, Sun City, Gilbert, and Glendale, Arizona, offer many interventional pain management treatments to help you get relief from your discomfort, including the sacroiliac joint injection.
 To schedule a consultation with the pain management specialists, call the office or use the online contact form today.

 The sacroiliac joint injection contains a local anesthetic and a steroid and is used to ease pain from an injured or diseased sacroiliac joint.

 This joint connects the lower portion of your spine to your pelvis and if inflamed, can cause pain that radiates to your lower back, buttocks, and/or legs.

 You might find that your sacroiliac joint pain gets worse when you stand, which can make carrying out your daily responsibilities difficult.